sntioudis/papreca/documentation/commands.md

 Create a predefined diffusion hop template (see PAPRECA::PredefinedDiffusionHop and PAPRECA::Diffusion) for the kMC stage of the %PAPRECA run.

-Three different diffusion styles are available in current version.
-The **move** style moves the parent atom to vacancy.
-The **move_del** spawns a new atom at the vacancy and deletes parent atom and can be very useful to model diffusion events with atoms involving implicit bonds (i.e., guarantees that the energy of the system will not rise when a single bonded atom moves).
+Three different diffusion styles are available in the current version.
+The **move** style moves the parent atom to a vacancy.
+The **move_del** style spawns a new atom at the vacancy and deletes the parent atom.
+It can be very useful to model diffusion events with atoms involving implicit bonds (i.e., guarantees that the energy of the system will not rise when a single bonded atom moves).
 The **spawn** style does not delete the parent atom and simply spawns a new atom at the vacancy site.
 In the current version of %PAPRECA, the inserted atoms in **move_del** and **spawn** diffusion styles have zero charge and zero velocity.

 On every kMC stage, %PAPRECA will attempt to move (**move** style) or insert (**move_del** or **spawn** styles) an atom in the system with a given probability (based on the chosen rate).